 The Domestic Violence Line is a state-wide free-call number and is available 24 hours, seven days a week.
-The Domestic Violence Line provides telephone counselling, information and referrals for people who are experiencing or have experienced domestic violence.
+The Domestic Violence Line provides telephone counselling, information and referrals for people who are experiencing or have experienced domestic or family violence.

 Trained female caseworkers are sensitive to the needs of people who have experienced domestic violence.
 The Domestic Violence Line makes referrals to women's refuges and as well as family support services, counselling, the police and courts, lawyers and hospitals.
 It helps with transport, emergency accommodation and other relevant support.